Last updated: June 7, 2026

 Pre-injectable screening using validated instruments

-For first-time injectable patients — particularly those presenting for lip filler, repeat full-face volumization, or rhinoplasty-adjacent procedures — we administer a brief validated screen as part of intake.
-The most commonly used in our setting is the BDDQ (Body Dysmorphic Disorder Questionnaire), a short self-report instrument.
+For first-time injectable patients, and particularly those presenting for lip filler, repeat full-face volumization, or rhinoplasty-adjacent procedures, we administer a brief validated screen as part of intake.
+The one we use most often is the BDDQ (Body Dysmorphic Disorder Questionnaire), a short self-report instrument.
 Positive screens prompt a longer clinical conversation, and where appropriate, we either defer treatment or decline to treat.
-Our injectors are trained to recognize the clinical patterns that warrant escalation regardless of questionnaire score — repeat photo comparison anxiety, requests for treatments that contradict objective findings, history of multiple recent procedures at multiple clinics, and others.
+Our injectors are trained to recognize the clinical patterns that warrant escalation regardless of questionnaire score: repeat photo comparison anxiety, requests for treatments that contradict objective findings, a history of multiple recent procedures at multiple clinics, and others.

 Right of refusal, exercised regularly